30 Honeymoon Planning Tips from an Indian Couple

 Still, knowing how to plan a honeymoon can help you avoid common mistakes and create lasting memories.
 Planning a honeymoon in India is exciting, but with so many details to consider, it can also feel overwhelming.

-Back in March 2012, Sarah and I went to Mahabaleshwar for our honeymoon, thinking we had everything figured out.
+Back in March 2012, I and my wife went to Mahabaleshwar for our honeymoon, thinking we had everything figured out.
+Obviously, in those days, I wasn’t the kind of writer I am today.
 Looking back, we often laugh at how naive we were – despite all our research, we still missed some important details.

 From budgeting mistakes to unexpected weather surprises, we learned valuable lessons that could have made our honeymoon even better and affordable.

-Now, after 13 years of marriage and countless travel experiences, we’ve put together this comprehensive honeymoon planning guide for India to help you avoid common pitfalls.
+Now, after 13 years of marriage and countless travel experiences, we’ve put together this comprehensive honeymoon planning guide for couples to help them avoid common pitfalls.

 Whether you’re looking for a honeymoon checklist, tips on choosing the perfect destination, or advice on what to pack for a honeymoon, this guide covers everything you need.